 Metabolic syndrome (also known as Syndrome X) is an angina-compatible chest pain in people with normal epicardial coronary arteries.
 Between 10% – 20% of patients with metabolic syndrome have normal epicardial coronaries.
 The problem is determining which patients have true cardiac problems and which patients have some other physical or psychiatric impairment.

 Classic angina is associated with ischemia from epicardial artery obstructions.
 Vasospastic angina is associated with ischemia from reversible epicardial artery spastic narrowing.
 Individuals with metabolic syndrome have no clear cause of ischemia to explain the cause of their chest pain symptoms.

 Some patients are considered to have microvascular angina resulting from smaller artery spasms, within the heart muscle.
 Testing for this is difficult, as very small coronary arteries cannot be directly seen on a coronary angiography – only the epicardial arteries and their branches.

 Some authorities believe the metabolic syndrome occurs on a cellular level and cannot be adequately categorized without further advancements in imaging techniques on a molecular level.

 Angina and Disability

 If you are considering filing a long-term disability insurance claim due to angina, or your long-term disability insurance claim has been denied, you should contact an ERISA attorney to discuss your options.
 We are here to help and guide your through the insurance disability claims process no matter what stage you are in.
-Call our ERISA disability attorneys at Mehr, Fairbanks & Peterson at 800-249-3731.
+Call our ERISA disability attorneys at Mehr Fairbanks Trial Lawyers at 800-249-3731.